J. NLTA Special Interest Councils

 • The executive may call other meetings.

-• The provincial executive of the council shall be required to call an extraordinary general meeting upon receipt of a written petition signed the majority of council members (50 percent plus one).
+• The provincial executive of the council shall be required to call an extraordinary general meeting upon receipt of a written petition signed by the majority of council members (50 percent plus one).
 Thirty days’ notice must be given for such a meeting.

 - Executive Meetings